daniel-schwarzenbach/FiveKnights/README.md

-# FiveKnights Against King Fredrick
+# Five Knights against King Fredrick & the Senpai Game Engine

+A Five Nights at Fredies Inspired Chess Game and the Engine its running on

 # Requirements:

+- C++23 Compile
+- CMake min 3.20
+- Git

 ## C++23 Compiler